 Brief Resume of Matthew W. Argue

-Mr. Argue has nearly 25 of experience in complex construction disputes, mediation and arbitration.
-After practicing as a trial lawyer involved in hundreds of mediations and arbitrations in Southern California for nearly 15 years, Matthew W. Argue incorporated his own mediation company, “One Mediator” in 2004, focusing on real estate, insurance, and construction defect mediation and arbitration.
+Mr. Argue has over 30 of experience in complex construction disputes, mediation and arbitration.
+After practicing as a trial lawyer involved in hundreds of mediations and arbitrations in Southern California for 13 years, Matthew W. Argue incorporated his own mediation company, “One Mediator” in 2004, focusing on real estate, insurance, and construction defect mediation and arbitration.
 In 2006, Mr. Argue joined preeminent construction mediator Ross Hart at Arbitration, Mediation, Conciliation Center (“AMCC”) in San Diego as a full-time AMCC Panel Neutral.

 He began his mediation training as a mediation extern for a distinguished Federal District Court Judge Lawrence Irving (Ret.), after which he obtained his Mediator’s Credential from the National Conflict Resolution Center in San Diego and completed Pepperdine Law School’s Straus Institute for Dispute Resolution mediator training programs focusing on “Mediating the Litigated Case” and “Mediating Complex Construction Disputes”.
 Mr. Argue has furthered his mediation experience by co-mediating or observing prominent mediators, including Randall Wulff, Esq., Ross Hart, Esq., Craig Higgs, Esq.
 Scott Marcus, Esq. and Judge Herbert Hoffman (Ret.).